Skip to content

 How can I apply for access?

-After you have created an account at CDRCOpens in a new window you can start your application.
+After you have created an accountOpens in a new window at the Geographic Data Service you can start your application.
 The application process will ask about your plans for using the data and the training and skills of the people who will be handling the data set.
-You can find out more, including details of the ‘Safe Research’ training they provide, in their user guideOpens in a new window.

-Once you have completed the application CDRC will share this with MaPS and we will decide on whether to grant access.
+Once you have completed the application the Geographic Data Service will share this with MaPS and we will decide on whether to grant access.
 We look at applications and make a decision as quickly as we can.
 We may ask for clarification on some aspects of your application.
+If your application is successful, the Geographic Data Service will then follow their process to allow you to access the data securely.

 Back to top